Chapter 5: Sustaining Manageability

 Deploying and Managing Updates

-Determines which software applications and software updates have been installed and which need to be installed on the deployed computers
+Inventory functions to identify which software applications and software updates have been installed and which need to be installed on the deployed computers

-Schedules the deployment of software updates outside regular working hours, or at a time that has the least impact on business operations
+Scheduling functions that allow an organization to deploy software updates outside regular working hours, or at a time that has the least impact on business operations

 For more information on Microsoft Systems Management Server, refer to: